Who Are The Oldest Marvel Characters?

 The same comic book that gave fans the Human Torch (Marvel Comics #1), also introduced a couple of more superheroes – Thomas Halloway as Angel and Jim Gardley as the Masked Raider.
 Those four – Namor, Human Torch, Angel, and Masked Raider – were the first four superheroes Marvel saw.

 After Black Widow’s introduction, three more came in one shot as Jack Kirby began to make his presence known in the comic book world.
 These three were Mercury, Jupiter, and Minerva.
-Following Kirby’s creation there was Bruce Dickson as Thin Man, Tommy Raymond as Toro, and Aarkus as the familiar Vision.
+Following Kirby’s creation, Bruce Dickson was used as Thin Man, Tommy Raymond was used as Toro, and Aarkus was used as the familiar Vision.
 All of these creations came in 1940.

 Captain America Came in 1941